cjb2272/CharlieBaker/README.md

 Visit [charliebaker.me](https://charliebaker.me)

-I can't wait to itterate upon this website over the course of my lifetime!

 The main intention is to showcase what I am working on as well as talk about who I am and my interests.

+I can't wait to iterate upon this website over the course of my lifetime!

 ### Overview